-At SACE, analysing the environmental impact of projects is an integral part of the assessment process, not only for export credit, as recommended by the OECD, but for many of the insurance products developed to support corporate clients.
+At SACE, analysing the environmental and social impact of projects is an integral part of the assessment process, not only for export credit, as recommended by the OECD, but for many of the insurance products developed to support corporate clients.

 We classify the assessed projects into three categories according to the degree of potential environmental and social impact (A - significant, B - moderate, C - negligible) and, where the complexity of the project demands, we monitor its implementation to ensure that it complies with international standards.
 The environmental monitoring process is applied to most projects with a high potential impact and the level of detail is decided, on a case-by-case basis, according to the nature of the project and the result of the assessment.